Skip to content

 args[]stringe.g. ["status"], ["log", "--oneline", "-n", "5"]

-• Prompt for approval for everything else (commit, push, pull, branch -D, checkout, reset, rebase, merge, …).
+• Prompt for approval for everything else (commit, push, pull, checkout, reset, rebase, merge, …).
+Global pre-subcommand flags (-c, -C, --git-dir, …) always prompt — they can reconfigure git underneath the subcommand check.

 Stdout is capped at 1 MiB; stderr at 64 KiB.